-The Boxcar Children.
-(1924) This is usually recommended as an early chapter book, but not all kids read advanced level books when they are 10 years old, and the Boxcar series mysteries are appealing.
+The Boxcar Children (1924, but has been re-written).
+This is usually recommended as an early chapter book, but not all kids read advanced level books when they are 10 years old, and the Boxcar series mysteries are appealing.
 This is still an enormously popular series today, but you many not realize that the first book was written in 1924!
 Four orphan siblings try to make an independent life for themselves by living in an abandoned train car.
 There are now more than 100 books in the series (!).

 The Family Under the Bridge (1958) At Christmas time in Paris, Armand, a self-proclaimed hobo who loves his responsibility-free life, takes a homeless family under his protection.
 In doing so he decides it might not be so bad to have permanent ties after all.
 This sensitive, touching story is a great read during the holiday season.